Joseph O'Connor

 Joseph Victor O'Connor (born 20 September 1963) is an Irish novelist.
 His 2002 historical novel Star of the Sea was an international number one bestseller.
-Before success as an author, he was a journalist with the Sunday Tribune newspaper and Esquire magazine.
-He is a regular contributor to Raidió Teilifís Éireann (RTÉ) and a member of the Irish artists' association Aosdána.
+Before success as an author, he was a journalist with the Sunday Tribune newspaper and Esquire.
+He is a regular contributor to RTÉ and a member of the Irish artists' association Aosdána.

 Early life

 O'Connor is the eldest of five children and brother of singer Sinéad O'Connor.
 He is from the Glenageary area of south Dublin.
-His parents are Sean O'Connor, a structural engineer later turned barrister, and Marie O'Connor.
+His parents are Sean O'Connor, a structural engineer who later turned barrister, and Marie O'Connor.

 Educated at Blackrock College, O'Connor graduated from University College Dublin with an M.A. in Anglo-Irish Literature.
 He did post-graduate work at Oxford University and received a second M.A. from Leeds Metropolitan University's Northern School of Film and Television in screenwriting.
 In the late 1980s, he worked for the British Nicaragua Solidarity Campaign; his second novel, Desperadoes, drew on his experiences in revolutionary Nicaragua.